 While practice sessions are an important part of a badminton player’s life, he/she should not ignore the importance of a balanced diet.
-Diet for badminton players can affect many elements of our health and efficiency.
-It's a critical determinant whether or not you're going to have a cold on the match day, whether you're missing training or competing through injury, concentration and power levels during practice and more.
+Diet for badminton players can affect many aspects of a player’s health and efficiency on the court.
+It's a critical determinant whether or not you're going to have a cold on the match day, whether you're missing training or competing through injury, whether you lack concentration and power levels during practice and more.
 This is why we, at Decathlon, have curated a 7 day diet plan for badminton players.

 Getting the Basics Right

 Before considering how to use sports nutrition to enhance your badminton game, it is necessary to take some time (and effort) to ensure that the fundamental diet is balanced and that it offers all the essential nutrients needed for optimum health and efficiency.
 To get to the specifics of sport nutrition, many athletes want to skip the fundamentals of nutrition, but taking short cuts is like painting on rotten wood!

 Your diet composition should consist of predominantly carbohydrate, about 60% of total energy, about 15% protein, and the rest as fat.

 Role of Carbohydrates, Protein and Fat in the Body